U.S. appeals court upholds nondisclosure rules for surveillance orders

 Andrew Crocker, an attorney for the Electronic Frontier Foundation, which represented the companies in the consolidated case, said no immediate decision whether to appeal to the U.S. Supreme Court had been made.
 He called the ruling disappointing.

-Several major technology firms, including Microsoft (MSFT.O) and Twitter (TWTR.N), have mounted a variety of legal challenges in recent years to U.S. government restrictions limiting what they can disclose, both to affected users and to the public, about the surveillance requests they receive.
+Several major technology firms, including Microsoft and Twitter, have mounted a variety of legal challenges in recent years to U.S. government restrictions limiting what they can disclose, both to affected users and to the public, about the surveillance requests they receive.

 National security letters, or NSLs, are a type of government subpoena for communications data sent to service providers.
 They are usually issued with a gag order, meaning the target is often unaware that records are being accessed, and they do not require a warrant.